-- Read with their child/ren for ten minutes every day. - Help with their child's achievement of Maths skills.

-- Help with their child's achievement of Spelling. - Ensure all written tasks are completed, presented neatly and handed in on time. - Provide a good reason to explain if home learning is not completed.
+- Read with their child/ren for ten minutes every day. - Help with their child's achievement of the Maths Awards. - Help with their child's achievement of the Spelling Awards. - Ensure all written tasks are completed, presented neatly and handed in on time. - Provide a good reason to explain if home learning is not completed.